heistp/antler/README.md

 - improve poor error messages from CUE for syntax errors under disjunctions (e.g. when Env length > max- Run.Test: field not allowed)
-- record error from node when it exits with status 1

 ### Inbox